4th Dimension (song): Background and development

-On April 19, 2018, Kanye West announced a collaborative album with Kid Cudi.
+On April 19, 2018, West announced a collaborative album with Kid Cudi.
 The album was revealed as being titled Kids See Ghosts by West, who proposed the release date of June 8, 2018 for it.
 Kid Cudi had been featured on numerous tracks by West before the announcement, including "Welcome to Heartbreak" (2008) and "Gorgeous" (2010).
 West released his eighth studio album Ye on June 1, 2018, with vocals from Kid Cudi included on the tracks "No Mistakes" and "Ghost Town".
 In a July 2018 cover story for Billboard, the latter of the two rappers recalled how Kids See Ghosts "knew" that "4th Dimension" was one of the songs they wanted to use while recording for their self-titled album in Wyoming.

 Due to the holiday recording "What Will Santa Claus Say?
 (When He Finds Everybody Swingin')" (1936) by American singer Louis Prima being posthumously sampled on "4th Dimension", Prima was credited as a featured artist.
-Prima solely wrote the recording, which led to him receiving a songwriting credit too.
+As sole songwriter for the earlier song, Prima received songwriting credit on the modern work using his sample.
 "4th Dimension" was also written by West, Kid Cudi, and Mike Dean.
 The song sampling Prima's work does not mark the only track on the album to sample a posthumous artist, with "Cudi Montage" sampling a guitar riff from singer-songwriter Kurt Cobain.
 Prima's guest appearance on "4th Dimension" was the third time West provided credit for a featured artist posthumously, after he had previously credited posthumous features to singer-songwriters Curtis Mayfield and Otis Redding on the Jay-Z collaborations "The Joy" and "Otis" in 2010 and 2011, respectively.
 The staff of Complex reached out to the Gia Maione Prima Foundation's attorney Anthony Sylvester in June 2018 to find out how Prima became featured, which Sylvester explained by saying: "It all happened very quickly, within the last week.
 Kanye and his people were gracious with sharing the recording with us, and acknowledging the contribution of Louis Prima to the song.
 They were very, very receptive to the idea that, for all intents and purposes, Louis was featured.
 I don't know if they had it in their minds before, or if it was simply something that we thought on our side.
 I didn't really expect [the idea of Louis being a featured artist] to go anywhere.
 And then the next day, there it was.
 It really speaks to the graciousness of Kanye and his people, I must say."